Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-An attacker may try certain common (default) usernames and passwords to gain access into the system and perform unauthorized actions.
-An attacker may try an intelligent brute force using known vendor default credentials as well as a dictionary of common usernames and passwords.
+An adversary may try certain common or default usernames and passwords to gain access into the system and perform unauthorized actions.
+An adversary may try an intelligent brute force using empty passwords, known vendor default credentials, as well as a dictionary of common usernames and passwords.

 Many vendor products come preconfigured with default (and thus well-known) usernames and passwords that should be deleted prior to usage in a production environment.
 It is a common mistake to forget to remove these default login credentials.
 Another problem is that users would pick very simple (common) passwords (e.g. "secret" or "password") that make it easier for the attacker to gain access to the system compared to using a brute force attack or even a dictionary attack using a full dictionary.

-User Bob sets his password to "123".
+User Bob sets his password to "123" or literally leaves his password blank.
 If the system does not have password strength enforcement against a sound password policy, this password may be admitted.
-A simple numeric sequence like this is one of the most common passwords and is easily guessable by an attacker.
+Passwords like these two examples are two simple and common passwords that are easily able to be guessed by the adversary.

 Cisco 2700 Series Wireless Location Appliances (version 220.127.116.11 and earlier) have a default administrator username "root" with a password "password".
 This allows remote attackers to easily obtain administrative privileges.